TuriGitGit/Double-Pendulums-AI/README.md

   - 1 `python -m venv C:\Users\<YourUsername>\p1p` replace `<YourUsername>` with your windows username.
   - 2 `C:\Users\<YourUsername>\p1p\Scripts\Activate.ps1` replace `<YourUsername>` with your windows username.
   - 3 `python -m pip install --upgrade pip`
-  - 4 `python -m pip install numpy wandb torch`
+  - 4 `python -m pip install numpy wandb torch heavyball`
   - 5(only for IDE users) in your IDE of choice set the python env variable to `C:\Users\<YourUsername>\p1p\Scripts\python.exe` replace `<YourUsername>` with your windows username.
   - 6 `python CSVtoBinary.py` or run with the IDE of your choice.
   - 7 `python Train.py` or run with the IDE of your choice.